How Long Is Your Attention Span?

 Practice the above mentioned exercises, and you will start to gain more control over your attention span.

-There is a book about concentration and focus, which can help you gain control over your mind and your attention.
-It is called ‘How to Focus Your Mind’.
 This book includes working advice and simple exercises, which make a great difference in your life.
-These exercises are a must in todays’ life, when lack of focus is becoming the standard.
+These exercises are a must for everyone, especially, when lack of focus is becoming the standard.

 You can read this book on the screen of your computer or print it out if you wish.
 You can also carry it with you, on your smartphone or tablet.